-Your policy won’t cover you for any claims arising from your participation in skiing, snowboarding, dog sledding, tobogganing, etc. We may cover you if you have an accident building a snowman though, depending on where you build it.
-Cover is available for all other things as per the normal policy wording.
+Your policy won’t cover you for any claims arising from your participation in Snow sports such as skiing and snowboarding.
+We may cover you if you have an accident building a snowman though, depending on where you build it.
+Of course, cover is available other things as per your PDS.